 After some hours pass and it seems I am on the verge of collapse, suddenly a light over the horizon blesses us.
 The dawn has come.

 “There’s our cue,” Hikaru says.
 “Let’s try to find somewhere comfy to rest.”

-As the days grow ever longer, luckily, I am able to rest quite a while and still awake before midday.
-Lifting myself from the ground, it feels like I have become one of the trees surrounding us—hard and stiff.
-Hikaru tried to find a comfortable spot, but it seems he has an awfully odd idea of what “comfy” means…but, then again, an untouched forest is bound to be rougher than a well-groomed garden.
+As the days grow ever longer, luckily I am able to rest quite a while and still awake before midday.
+Lifting myself from the ground, it feels as though I have become one of the trees surrounding us—hard and stiff.
+Hikaru tried to find a comfortable spot, yet it seems he has an awfully odd idea of what “comfy” means…but, then again, an untouched forest is bound to be rougher than a well-groomed garden.
 It shall just take adjusting to, is all…

-Half-awake, I scan my surroundings, and notice something off…Hikaru is nowhere to be found, or so it seems at first.
+Half-awake, I look upon my surroundings, and notice something off…Hikaru is nowhere to be found, or so it seems at first.
 For a few minutes I merely sit in confusion; did he decide to just leave after I fell asleep?
 But, once I stand up and gather my wits, I finally see him in the distance.
 Walking towards him however, I notice something…bizarre.
-It…it looks like he is conversing with someone?
+It…it looks as though he is conversing with someone?
 His eye is fixated on something, and yet…there is nobody there…

 So, I decide to come up as quietly as I can, and see if I can hear his… “conversation.”

-“They’re this way?” he asks, pointing in a seemingly random direction.
+“They’re this way?” he asks, pointing in quite random direction.
 A pause.

-Although our visits with one another tended to be fairly brief, I thought we had become quite close.
+Although our visits with one another tended to be relatively brief, I believed we had become quite close.
 Yet, quickly I am beginning to question everything.
 It was always obvious he is rather queer, but it seems that goes deeper than even I realized…

 Nervously, he speaks again.